+Winter Tips

-Winter Tips Respect parking restrictions.
+- Respect parking restrictions.
 Please remember that the snowplows have to navigate many narrow streets.
 Residents are requested to avoid parking on the street to allow the snowplow to clear the street from curb to curb.
-Cars that remain on the street may be plowed in, damaged by a skidding vehicle, ticketed and/or towed.

-Pay close attention to weather forecasts.

-Remember that freezing rain and wet snow create the most slippery road conditions.
+Cars that remain on the street may be plowed in, damaged by a skidding vehicle, ticketed and/or towed. - Pay close attention to weather forecasts. - Remember that freezing rain and wet snow create the most slippery road conditions.

 When snow, sleet or freezing rain is forecast Medway residents are urged to take precautionary measures and stay off the roadways, if possible.

 \\Town Bylaws and Ordinances

-ARTICLE XII, Penal Laws, Section 12.1
+• ARTICLE XII, Penal Laws, Section 12.1

-(a) No person shall place snow from a plow, shovel, snow blower or by any other means on the traveled

-portion of a public way.
+(a) No person shall place snow from a plow, shovel, snow blower or by any other means on the traveled portion of a public way.

-This bylaw says that you cannot shovel, or plow snow from your driveway into the street or on to the sidewalk.
+This bylaw says that you can not shovel, or plow snow from your driveway into the street or on to the sidewalk.
 This is important and necessary to ensure safe roads and sidewalks.
 It also helps the DPS to reduce its cost of snow and ice operations.

-NOTE: Contractors or residents cannot dispose of snow on Town property without the permission of the Board of Selectmen.
+NOTE: Contractors or residents can not dispose of snow on Town property without the permission of the Board of Selectmen.
 Please do not dump snow in the street or on the sidewalk.

-Town of Medway, Snow & Ice Management Policy/Guide April 2006; Rev. 5: February 2019.
-Published by Order of the Selectmen Page 9 of 10 • OVERNIGHT WINTER PARKING BAN per Order of the Medway Police Department Beginning the last week of November, on street parking will not be permitted during the hours of 1:00 AM through 5:00 AM daily.
-Residents are reminded that vehicles parked on the street during those hours will be tagged, and if such parking interferes with snow removal, they will be subject to being towed Residents are also advised that where certain extenuating situations exist, and temporary overnight parking on the street is necessary, permission should be requested by contacting the Police Department at 533-3212, for each such occasion.
-PARKING ON SIDEWALKS Parking on sidewalks is illegal and prevents clearing of snow and ice.
+• OVERNIGHT WINTER PARKING BAN per Order of the Medway Police Department

+Beginning the last week of November, on street parking will not be permitted during the hours of 1:00 AM through 5:00 AM daily.

+Residents are reminded that vehicles parked on the street during those hours will be tagged, and if such parking interferes with snow removal, they will be subject to being towed

+Residents are also advised that where certain extenuating situations exist, and temporary overnight parking on the street is necessary, permission should be requested by contacting the Police Department at 533-3212, for each such occasion.

+PARKING ON SIDEWALKS

+Parking on sidewalks is illegal and prevents clearing of snow and ice.